SabineWren/Quiver/README.md

 Not called while module disabled.
 Called every time user unlocks the UI.

-OnResetFrames: unit -> unit
+OnResetFrames: "default" | "rescale" -> unit
-Called when user clicks a reset button.
+Called with "default" when user clicks a reset button.
-The reset-all button will call this even if module disabled.
+Called with "rescale" when "Use UI Scale" option toggled.
+Can be called while module disabled.

 OnSavedVariablesRestore: table -> unit
 GameEvent: "PLAYER_LOGIN"